Updated 11/12/23

 Start nfsTest and look for nfsTest to recognize all the control and test VMs.

-Run the "insw" command on nfsTest to load the necessardy code onto the test hosts.
+Run the nfsTest "insw" command to load the necessary test code onto the test hosts.

 See file nfsTest.dd from the GitHub repository.

-The key to handling configuration changes during test runs involves designing the schema, and the code that subsequently uses it, to support all possible configurations to be tested before the testing starts.
-In that way you don't have to write code that has to create and delete rows in tables, and relationships between rows "on the fly".
+The key to handling configuration changes during test runs involves designing the schema and the instantiation of it to support all possible configurations to be tested before the testing starts.
+In that way, you don't have to write code that has to create and delete rows in tables and create and delete relationships between rows "on the fly."

 -- The tables defined in the schema.